wangamb0212/student_test_2024_fall/README.md

 The second notebook, `notebook/MendelianRandomization.ipynb` is an exercise with the `MendelianRandomization` package in R. In this notebook you will find fewer examples of code.
 To go through the analysis you will need to write more of the code on your own.
 Feel free to use ChatGPT or any tool you can find, but again please be sure you understand what you are doing here.
 The concepts of Mendelian Randomization are relatively easy to follow, and at the end of the notebook there is an bonus question where you can visualize the results.
 Please follow the instructions in the notebook and answer the questions with the code.

-## Task 4 (optional): Data analysis in a `Python` notebook

-The last notebook, `notebook/UKBBdataAnalysis.ipynb` is an exercise that cleans a toy data set based on the UKBB, and performs some analysis on the polygenic risk score (PRS).
-It involves coding in `Python` but we provide most of the code required to run the analysis.

-## Task 5: Report your work and submission
+## Task 4: Report your work and submission

 Organizing and communicating your work with others is essential to your success in conducting reproducible computational research.
 After you have completed all the tasks above, please make a tarball of the markdown file and two (or three) notebooks and email it to `rd2972@cumc.columbia.edu` for us to review.
 Please make the email title as "Complex Traits Research Assistant Application: Exercise Submission".